Explosion Aulac Fortune

-The same day, Mr. Hans Langsrud of Marine Masters, based in Hong Kong, was appointed as Salvage Consultant for the P&I Club to assist in the matter.
+The same day, Marine Masters, were appointed as Salvage Consultant for the P&I Club to assist in the matter.
 A joint instruction from the H&M Underwriters was received two days later.

 Shortly after the fire was extinguished, Mr Langsrud attended the site and saw through the contract negotiation and the salvage operation until the vessel was in a suitable condition to be towed.